simonmichael/hledger/site/download.md

 <a name="b"></a>

-## b.
-Build the latest release
+## Building from source

-Good choice!
-You'll get the latest features and fixes mentioned in the [release notes](release-notes.html), and you'll be in a good position to give feedback and get support.
+Building hledger from source takes a bit longer than using a prebuilt package, but you can be sure of getting the latest release (or the latest dev version).

-Below are three ways to build the latest release, in order of preference.
+Below are three ways to build hledger.
+But first, some general tips:

-But first, some tips:
+- Building Haskell programs involves downloading and building and optimising a lot of dependencies.
+If you haven't built Haskell software before, your first hledger build could take up to an hour, 1-2G of free memory, and 1-2G of disk.

-- Building all hledger tools and dependencies for the first time could take as much as an hour, 1-2G of free memory, and 1-2G of disk space.
-You can kill and restart the build without losing progress, and future builds will be much faster.
+- Future builds will be much faster.

-- If you get link errors (eg: "/bin/ld.gold: error: cannot find -ltinfo"), you might need to install some extra system packages and try again.
+- You can kill a build and restart it later without losing progress.

+- If you get link errors (eg: "/bin/ld.gold: error: cannot find -ltinfo"), you might need to install some extra system packages (C packages provided by your platform - not haskell packages) and try again.
 To find the right system package, check the list below, or do a web search for the error message (and please send updates for this list):

     |
     |-----------------|-------------------------------------------------------------------